 Shimokita Garage Department

-With locations in Harajuku and throughout Japan, the Shimokitazawa branch is spacious, offering a massive amount of vintage clothing for reasonable prices.
-About a five-minute walk south of the station, get there by walking straight down Shimokitazawa's busiest street.
+With locations in Harajuku and throughout Japan, the Shimo-kitazawa branch offers a massive amount of vintage clothing for reasonable prices.
+About a five-minute walk southwest of the station, get there by walking straight down Shimo-kitazawa's busiest street.

 If you'd rather spend hours searching for the perfect book than the perfect outfit, visit this bookstore nestled next to the town hall on the east side.
 Packed wall-to-wall with tomes and texts, the quaint atmosphere of this shop is hard to beat for old book lovers.

 Once you've had your fill of shopping, head to Moona Spice Kitchen to fill up in a different way.
-A two-minute walk from the south exit, owner Suwanai serves up authentic Indian cuisine, and his specialty fish curry is delicious.
+About one minute on foot from the central exit, owner Suwanai serves up authentic Indian cuisine, and his specialty fish curry is delicious.